 Learning without thought is labor lost; thought without learning is perilous.

 Aside from intensive classroom instruction, Schreiner also provides individual tutoring beyond the classroom through the Teaching and Learning Center.
-Upper class students with demonstrated expertise in the particular field of study provide one-to-one tutoring assistance at no additional charge.
+Schreiner upperclassmen with demonstrated expertise in the particular field of study provide one-to-one tutoring assistance at no additional charge.
 Greystone students in need of additional academic help can always find it from their professor after class, the Academic Center and their Greystone classmates.

 Courses that Greystone students enroll in are reviewed annually to ensure what is taught by Schreiner is in sync with what is being taught at the academies.
 As changes are made to academy courses, Schreiner is informed and changes are implemented.
 By working closely with the academies, Greystone ensures that the courses presented by Schreiner are completely relevant and applicable to what is taught at the academies.
-When candidates arrive at the academies as 89% of our graduates do, they are fully prepared to engage every course in order to maximize their academy academic opportunity.
+When candidates arrive at the academies, as 81% of our graduates that earn a scholarship leading to a commission do, they are fully prepared to engage every course in order to maximize their academy academic opportunity.

 |Captain Charles Schreiner, circa 1923.|